microsoft/vscode-docs/release-notes/latest.md

 ## Tasks Support

+is there anything new here?, or did we revert Dirk's change? **TODO**

 ## Localization

-Support has been added to localize package.json files for extensions and CommonJS code.
-For localizing CommonJS code, we publish a new npm module `vscode-nls` which helps you create external localized strings.
+Support has been added to localize `package.json` files for extensions and CommonJS code.
+For localizing CommonJS code, we've published a new npm module [`vscode-nls`](https://www.npmjs.com/package/vscode-nls) which helps you with localizing strings in your VS Code extension.

 ## Linux Debian Package